 The Working Group noted the response, and agreed to provide additional clarity within the Change Report.

 A different DNO respondent noted that DCP 203, which will result in an average use of system charge irrespective of the embedded network that is provided, could restrict or overstate the operating margin available to embedded networks.
 This would be especially relevant if a network operator focusses on a niche area of network types.
 For example larger EHV schemes or smaller LV connected schemes.
-They appreciate that this links with the issue discussed in question 9 and we acknowledge that this is a complex area to resolve.
+They appreciate that this links with the issue discussed in question 9 and acknowledge that this is a complex area to resolve.

 An impact analysis comparing the average discount percentage for each LDNO against the average discount percentage for all LDNOs should be undertaken to ensure that the proposal will not unfairly restrict the margins for a network operator.